 It’s rather tricky to find a direct route for both airlines that does not involve moving through their various hubs.
 However, both seem to be very competitive with the New York to Atlanta flight.
 The pair shadow each other’s prices and scheduled times.

 What about other economy fares?

 Here is a brief summary of various direct routes around the continental USA.
 All these fares are approximate and for one-way tickets pre-pandemic.

 |Minneapolis - Chicago||$94||$94|

-But if you are happy to connect through one of their hubs, what would the price be then?
+However, if a passenger is happy to connect through one of the two carriers’ hubs, what would the price be then?

 |Route||Delta Price||Delta Hub||United Price||United Hub|